 You can help your child increase his or her concentration in various ways.
-These ways will teach the child certain habits and rules that would make it easier to focus and be less restless, while doing homework or carrying out tasks.
+These ways, will teach the child certain habits and rules, which would make it easier to focus and become less restless, while doing homework or carrying out tasks.

 10 Tips to Help Increase Your Child’s Concentration